splintersuidman/game-of-life/README.md

     Chance for randomly initialising board.
     Example: with '--chance 128' passed, cells will have a 50% chance of living.
     Default: 220.
-  --sleep [s] : u64
+  --fps [s] : u64
-    The amount of milliseconds the thread sleeps between every frame.
+    The amount of updates and frames that should be performed per second.
-    Default: None.
+    It is possible that this number is not reached because your computer can't handle it.
   --file [f] : path
     The file that contains the board.
     If this flag is passed, the board will be initialised with the board in the given file.